Award at a Glance

 About Gabor Kaley

 Kaley trained numerous leaders in the field of microcirculatory research.
-Kaley's research team made invaluable scientific contributions to the fields of vascular regulation and microcirculation, including, but not limited to, enhancing our understanding of the role of prostaglandins, nitric oxide, and mechanotransduction of pressure and shear stress in the physiologic and pathologic control of the microcirculation.
+Kaley's research team made invaluable scientific contributions to the fields of vascular regulation and microcirculation, including, but not limited to, enhancing our understanding of the role of prostaglandins, nitric oxide and mechanotransduction of pressure and shear stress in the physiological and pathological control of microcirculation.

 Eligibility